College of Business and Public Affairs

 Of course.
 It is certainly possible for full-time business students who study hard and do not switch majors after their sophomore year to graduate in four years.

-We encourage students to participate in clubs and activities throughout the University.
+We encourage students to participate in clubs and activities throughout the university.
 Participation can develop leadership skills, interpersonal skills, and lifelong friendships.
-The departmental clubs include the Accounting Society, Economic and finance Society, and Management Society.
+Some departmental clubs include Beta Alpha Psi, the Accounting, Finance, and Information Systems Honors Fraternity; Chi Alpha Epsilon, the Economics Honor Society; and Sigma Iota Epsilon, the Honorary and Professional Fraternity of the Academy of Management.
 An increasing number of potential employers are seeking graduates with experience in voluntary service activities.
 If you are interested in voluntary service activities, the Office of Service Learning and Volunteer Programs can provide volunteer activities related to your major.

 Department of Accounting, 610-436-3460